karlhorky/pnpm-tricks/README.md

 ## Convert `patch-package` patches to pnpm patches

-To convert existing `patch-package` patches in `patches/` to [versionless patches from pnpm 9.7+](https://github.com/pnpm/pnpm/releases/tag/v9.7.0#:~:text=Added%20the%20ability%20to%20apply%20patch%20to%20all%20versions) in the same directory, try the following script (requires Node.js 22.18.0+):
+To convert existing `patch-package` patches to pnpm patches, copy them and remove the `node_modules` prefixes in the patches, as in the following script (requires Node.js 22.18.0+):

 `scripts/patch-package-to-pnpm.ts`